 Thanks to this blog, clingfilm’s plans to destroy our planet are about to be foiled.
 Speaking of which, don’t even get us started on foil.

-Swapping clingfilm for foil isn’t a much better solution for the environment.
+As an alternative to clingfilm, foil isn’t a much better solution for the environment.
 Why?
 Because the production of tin foil requires a heck of a lot of energy and heat.
 According to Science Focus, aluminium mining causes six times more water pollution and three times more greenhouse gas emissions than clingfilm!

 Does clingfilm leach into food?